Theory of Three-Photon Transport Through a Weakly Coupled Atomic Ensemble: Applications

 In the scattering matrix $\hat{T}_{p_1 p_2 p_3,k_1 k_2 k_3}$, the main contributions are from the scattering processes without three-body interactions because they are lower order in $\beta$.
-The term describing the process of individual photon transport (the transport without photon-photon interactions depicted in Fig.~\ref{fig:secB1a}) is just $t_0^{3M}$, a real number exponentially decaying with the number of atoms $M$.
+With the resonant input photons, the term describing the process of individual elastic photon transport (the transport without photon-photon interactions depicted in Fig.~\ref{fig:secB1a}) is just $t_0^{3M}$.
+Since $|t_0|<1$, this gives exponential decay with the atom number $M$.
 The term describing the process with the two-photon interactions only happening once (depicted in Fig~\ref{fig:secB1b}) is $\mathcal{O}(\beta)$.
-Applying the similar estimations, we could see that the diagram with $n$ two-photon interactions has is at least $\mathcal{O}(\beta^n)$.
-The order estimations motivate us to treat the influence of the three-body interaction as the perturbations at $\mathcal{O}(\beta^2)$ on the top of the processes with individual photon transport and two-photon interactions.
+Applying the similar estimations, we can see that the three-photon diagram with $n$ two-photon interactions is at least $\mathcal{O}(\beta^n)$.
+The order estimations motivate us to treat the influence of the three-body interaction as the perturbations at $\mathcal{O}(\beta^2)$ in addition to the processes with individual elastic photon transport and two-photon interactions.

 The scattering matrix $\hat{T}_{p_1 p_2 p_3,k_1 k_2 k_3}$ for the entire array can be expanded in the following form: